The Art of Becoming Who You Already Are

 Traditional karate often gets trapped in correction culture — a rigid insistence that there is one right way to move.
 I reject that.
 In my classes, technique is either effective or less effective; it’s never “right” or “wrong.”
 Every student has their own history, their own body, their own voice.
 My job is to help you discover the version of karate that feels true, expressive, and functional for you.

-I don’t know exactly what will happen when I land in Valencia.
+I don’t know everything that will happen when I land in Valencia.
 But I know this: I’ve spent my life learning how to teach, how to listen, and how to help people move in ways that build confidence instead of fear.
 I know there are people in this world who want to train with calm, intelligence, and purpose — and I want to find them.

 If you come ready to move, learn, and grow, I’ll meet you where you are — and we’ll build something real together.